Feni (liquor): Commerce

 The feni selling market is largely unorganised.
 Locals tend to buy feni directly from the thousands of traditional distillers who run seasonal mini-distilleries or stalls in the villages of Goa.
 A large volume of feni that is distilled is sold directly by distillers to taverns who have business relationships that extend over generations.

 Cashew feni is seasonal, distilled only from late February to mid-May.
-It is highly dependent on the fruiting of the season.
-The price of cashew feni is also speculated on the fruiting season.
+It is highly dependent on the fruit harvest of the season.
+The price of cashew feni is also speculated on the harvest season.

-Coconut feni is produced throughout the year as coconut trees are tapped year round.
+Coconut feni is produced throughout the year as coconut trees are tapped year-round.
 During the monsoon months, the coconut palms produce more toddy than the drier months.
 Toddy tapping is very labour-intensive and so is not an appealing profession.
 This has led to the dramatic decline in production of coconut feni.

 In the organised sector, there are also hundreds of brands to choose from that cater to the tourist market.
 Locals have slowly begun to switch to standardised bottled feni in recent years.

 Consumption

 Feni can be served neat or over ice, and can be mixed in classic cocktails or with juices.
 It can be served with a slice of lime, and sometimes with sugar or sugar syrup, which are popular additions.

-Popular mixers are cola, tonic water& lemonade, with the latter probably the most popular.
-Feni is also often mixed with Limca, Maaza, Sprite, or 7up.
+Popular mixers are cola, tonic water and lemonade, with the latter probably the most popular.
+Feni is also often mixed with Limca, Maaza, Sprite, or 7 Up.

-Feni has also culinary applications, such as in the marinade for pork, along with garlic, ginger, Indian spices, and vinegar, as the base for the iconic Vindaloo curry.
+Feni has also culinary applications, such as in marinades for pork, along with garlic, ginger, Indian spices, and vinegar, as the base for the iconic vindaloo curry.

-Geographical Indication
+Geographical indication

-Cashew feni was awarded Geographical Indication registration in 2009 as a speciality alcoholic beverage from Goa, described as a colourless, clear liquid that when matured in wooden barrels develops golden brown tint.
-This designation was achieved through the efforts of the Goa Cashew Feni Distillers & Bottlers Association and the Department of Science, Technology & Environment of the Government of Goa.
+Cashew feni was awarded geographical indication registration in 2009 as a speciality alcoholic beverage from Goa, described as a colourless, clear liquid that when matured in wooden barrels develops a golden-brown tint.
+This designation was achieved through the efforts of the Goa Cashew Feni Distillers and Bottlers Association and the Department of Science, Technology and Environment of the Government of Goa.
 The application of a G.I. for coconut feni has been neglected.

 Heritage drink

-In 2016, the Goan government initiated a process for feni to be recognised as a heritage brew outside of the state.
+In 2016, the Goa government initiated a process for feni to be recognised as a heritage brew outside of the state.
 Goa Chief Minister Laxmikant Parsekar described feni as "part of our culture".
 Plans include nature tourism where tourists can see cashew harvesting and follow the process of the drink's manufacture.
 Several distillers urged the government to issue rules on distillation process and ensure that they are obeyed.
 Counterfeit feni and adulteration in quality were some of the issues raised by participants.

+Music reference

+In 1966, Feni became famous with the song "Goemchi Feni" sung by Alfred Rose: The Melody King of Goa as part of the Timeless Treasures album.